-Fuel Costs and maintenance/repair of vehicles (not under contract) consists of the cost of fuel, maintenance, and repair for the six (6) vehicles assigned to the New Entrant Unit.
+Fuel Costs and maintenance/repair of vehicles (not under contract) consists of the cost of fuel, maintenance, and repair for state owned, MCSAP related vehicles (60%).
+Fuel and Maintenance will cost considerably more, but we are only expensing for this amount for this grant due to budget constraints.